 Up to three Wheat Ridge Ministries – O.P.
 Kretzmann Memorial Fund Grants may be awarded.
 Each carries a maximum award of $10,000.
 Applications for these grants shall be submitted to the Office of the Provost.
 Generally, all supporting documents are due by the last week of November.
 Specific dates can be found on the deadlines web page.

 Grants will not be awarded for any project that in any way contributes toward the attainment of a degree.
 All grant recipients shall file a detailed report of their work by October 1 following the year for which the award was granted.
-A copy shall also be filed with Wheat Ridge Ministries and the researcher’s department.
+A copy shall also be filed with We Raise Foundation and the researcher’s department.